The Inquisitor's Tale

-The Inquisitor's Tale: Or, The Three Magical Children and Their Holy Dog is a young adult novel written by Adam Gidwitz and illuminated (in the medieval sense) by Hatem Aly, published by Dutton Children's Books in 2016.
+The Inquisitor's Tale: Or, The Three Magical Children and Their Holy Dog is a young adult novel written by Adam Gidwitz and illuminated (in the medieval sense) by Hatem Aly, published by Dutton Children's Books in 2016, and inspired by The Canterbury Tales.
 It is set in medieval France and describes how three magical children meet each other and become outlaws.
 It was named a Newbery Honor book in 2017.

 Plot summary

 The novel is told by multiple narrators, all travelers at the Holy Cross-Roads Inn near Paris, set in early March 1242.
 Marie, a brewer from the town of Saint-Geneviève, starts the story of Jeanne and the greyhound Gwenforte.
 The second hero, William, is introduced by a monk who serves as the librarian at the Monastery Saint-Martin.
 Jacob, the third, is introduced by Aron, the butcher in Nogent-sur-Oise.
 Each narrator is prompted to tell their tale by their fellow travelers; as a framing device, the Inn sequences are told from the perspective of Étienne, an agent of the Pope's Holy Inquisition.

 The three children each have a different power.
 Jeanne is able to see the future, William has big size and physical strength, and Jacob can heal almost any wound.
 They are pursued by King Louis IX and his agents after interfering with the events following Disputation of Paris, when hundreds of copies of the Talmud were burned.